2025-fall-machine-learning/mad-2025-fall-ml-the-algorithms/1_linear_regression/ML Sole Survivor Briefing.md

     - **Predicted Mean: 49.14**
         - As the two means are very close, the model likely represents the central tendency of the survival scores reasonably well.
         - The distribution shape has concrete signs of compression toward the mean, a possible result of a lack of strong data.
-            - Main sign includes: The predicted scores are less frequent at the extreme compared ot the past scores.
+            - Main sign includes: The predicted scores are less frequent at the extreme compared to the past scores.
         - The model is likely less sensitive to individual differences, since the predicted scores cluster more tightly than the past scores.
             - This could be linked to the expert scores having additional trait redundancy.